macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 "Not… exactly," he said, carefully weighing his words.
 "You’re helping them see what they can’t in their darkest moments—that their lives hold value beyond the pain they feel.
 You’re not deciding for them; you’re giving them a chance to step back, to breathe, to remember that they are more than their suffering.
 The choice will still be theirs."
 Celesteia swallowed hard.
 She had spent years trapped in night terrors, fighting against shadows she couldn’t control.
 But maybe, just maybe, she could stop others from getting lost in their own.

-Despite this revelation, Celesteia still had one question "How will I know when I'm required?"
+Despite this revelation, Celesteia still had one question.
+"How will I know when I'm required?"

 "Trust me, you'll know, Celesteia.
 Lisanna here will tell you when you need to pay attention to those around you—"